mimergel/sap-hana-vm/README.md

-# SAP HANA VM deployments using Azure Marketplace images
+# SAP HANA VM deployments using Azure Marketplace Images

 [![Deploy To Azure](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmimergel%2Fsap-hana-vm%2Fmain%2Fazuredeploy.json)

+The "Deploy to Azure" button deploys the VM and handles the disks setup.
+For the full functionality including HANA DB installation, Backup Integration and Performance Testing an Azure DevOps Pipeline can be used.

-This template takes a minimum amount of parameters and deploys a VM that is customized for use with SAP NetWeaver and HANA DB, using the latest patched version of the selected operating system.
-This is a template for a 2-tier configuration and it deploys 1 server on Premium Storage with Managed Disks.
-Filesystems are created via custom script.
-Where multiple disks are used for the filesystem the logical volume is setup with striping for optimal performance.
+This template takes a minimum amount of parameters and deploys an Azure VM that is customized for use with SAP HANA DB, using the latest patched version of the selected operating system.
+The template deploys the chosen VM size with the recommended Premium Managed Disks configuration.
+Filesystems are created via a custom script and will use logical volumes with striping wherevery multiple disks are used.
+Optionally the DB can be integrated into an Azure Recovery Service Vault including OS and HANA Backup Setup for different Policies (PRD or Non-PRD).
+Optionally Hana Performance Checks (HCMT) can be triggered.
+Optionally the whole deployment can be removed at the end.

-Eds_v4 Series use premium dissk without write accellerations, therefore this is not recommended for PRD usage but might be suitable for Non-PRD envrionments.
+Eds_v4 Series use premium disk without write accellerations, therefore this is recommended for Non-PRD envrionments only.

 <table>
 	<tr>